serpapi/Wander/README.md

-Replicate Wanderlust demo that shown in OpenAI Dev Day.
+Replicate Wanderlust demo that shown in OpenAI Dev Day.\
 Enhanced with real time information using SerpApi.

+# Status

-# Status: WIP
+WIP

 # Demo